What are the responsibilities and job description for the Teaching Assistant position at Global Village Project?

 ABOUT THE ROLE

-Global Village Project is seeking a Teaching Assistant to join our team for the remainder of the 2024-2025 academic year, ideally to continue with us through the 2025-2026 school year and beyond.
+Global Village Project is seeking a Teaching Assistant to join our team starting in the 2025-2026 academic year.
 This is a 10-month, 25-hour assistant teaching position that will offer the opportunity to learn from an innovative teaching team in a unique, multicultural school environment.
 The right person for this role will have experience working with English language learners in a classroom setting and a commitment to excellent teaching, lifelong learning, and meeting the needs of individual students.
-The Teaching Assistant will assist classroom teachers to facilitate the learning of English Language Arts, Mathematics, and Guided Reading and differentiate instruction.
-The role will report to the Education Program Manager, working closely with the Newcomer teachers and Education Team, and must be willing and able to communicate with volunteers and tutors.
+The Teaching Assistant will assist classroom teachers to facilitate the learning of English as well as content areas, and support in differentiating instruction.
+The role will report to the Education Program Manager, working closely with all teachers and the Education Team, and must be willing and able to communicate with volunteers and tutors.

 Your key responsibilities include: